byu-cce270/content/docs/unit1/2_analyzing_managing_data/data_hw.md

 #### Part 2

 1. Navigate to the sheet that says “Streamflow Data Part 2”
-2. Make a copy of it and don’t rename it
-3. Format your newly made table nicely (use colors, make it easy to read)
+3. Format the table using colors, bold the headers, and make it easy to read.
 4. Give the data in column B a scaled color scheme that will have the low numbers be green the high numbers be red and the middle numbers be yellow
 5. Give the data in column C a color if it is greater than 180
 6. Give the data in column D a color if it is equal to 230